sdb/tumbkit/README.md

 To start the server execute the following command:

-    python tumbkit.py [-t tpl] [-c cfg]
+    python tumbkit.py [-t tpl] [-c cfg] [-p port]

-    -t : path to the template file, which defaults to ./tpl.html -c : path to the configuration file, which defaults to ./cfg.json
+    -t : path to the template file, defaults to ./tpl.html -c : path to the configuration file, defaults to ./cfg.json -p : port, defaults to 8080

 Now go to [http://localhost:8080/](http://localhost:8080/) to see your template in action.